bensteinberg/speeds/README.md

     ./librespeed-cli --json --telemetry-level disabled' | tail -n 1 | awk '{$1=$1};1' | jq -c -M '. + {"source":"myhouse"}' >> speeds.jsonl

+(You may want to specify what server `librespeed-cli` should use with `--server <x>` where the ID comes from `./librespeed-cli --list`, so you're not measuring apples and oranges.
+Note that setting the server in a cron job is fragile, should the list of servers change.)

 You can concatenate such files from multiple sources into a single file, then specify its location in `.env` along with `FLASK_APP`: